YC-Coder-Chen/Tree-Math/AdaBoost.md

   which means that, if the classification is correct, then the weight of that sample will decrease, but if the classification is wrong, then the weight of that sample will increase.

+**Scikit-learn Application**
+> **AdaBoostClassifier**:
+****class**** sklearn.ensemble.AdaBoostClassifier(base_estimator=None, n_estimators=50, learning_rate=1.0, algorithm=’SAMME.R’, random_state=None)

+- **base_estimator** : object, optional (default=None)
+  The base estimator from which the boosted ensemble is built.
+The default base estimator is DecisionTreeClassifier(max_depth=1), you can also use other machine learning models such as SVC.
+It corresponds to the bm(x) in the formula.

+- **n_estimators** : integer, optional (default=50)
+  The maximum number of estimators at which boosting is terminated, and represents the M in the formula.

+- **learning_rate** : float, optional (default=1.)
+  Learning rate shrinks the contribution of each classifier by learning_rate.
+Reducing learning rate forces the weight to change in a smaller pace, so it slows down the training porcess, but sometimes resulting in a better performance.

+- **algorithm** :{‘SAMME’, ‘SAMME.R’}, optional (default=’SAMME.R’)
+  If ‘SAMME.R’ then use the SAMME.R real boosting algorithm. base_estimator must support calculation of class probabilities.
+If ‘SAMME’ then use the SAMME discrete boosting algorithm.
+The SAMME.R algorithm typically converges faster than SAMME, achieving a lower test error with fewer boosting iterations.

 **Reference**

 1. Freund Y, Schapire R, Abe N. A short introduction to boosting[J].
 Journal-Japanese Society For Artificial Intelligence, 1999, 14(771-780): 1612.